Countering Malicious DeepFakes: Survey, Battleground, and Horizon: Battleground

 Figure~\ref{fig:battle_generation_rank} shows the top-9 most popular DeepFake generation methods or datasets based on the topology of the battleground figure, as well as the top-11 most popular DeepFake generation methods or datasets in the year 2020 alone.
-As expected, systemically organized DeepFake datasets such as FaceForensics++ \citep{rossler2019FaceForensics++}, Celeb-DF \citep{li2020celeb}, DFDC \citep{dolhansky2020deepfake} as well as open-sourced high-fidelity face generation methods such as PGGAN \citep{karras2017progressive}, StarGAN \citep{choi2018stargan}, StyleGAN \citep{karras2019style}, \etc, are on top of the list.
+As expected, systemically organized DeepFake datasets such as FaceForensics++ \citep{rossler2019FaceForensics++}, Celeb-DF \citep{li2020celeb}, DFDC \citep{dolhansky2020deepfake} as well as open-sourced high-fidelity face generation methods such as PGGAN \citep{karras2017progressive}, StarGAN \citep{choi2018stargan}, StyleGAN \citep{karras2019style}, \etc, are on the top of the list.

-Based on the discussion above regarding the most popular or most widely evaluated DeepFake generation methods or datasets, we have made some interesting observations: (1) the surveyed DeepFake detectors tend to perform detection experiments on DeepFake still images, much more than on DeepFake video detection tasks, (2) only a tiny portion of the surveyed detection methods work on both image and video tasks, (3) for those detectors that have attempted both image and video tasks, a majority of them tend to experiment on the latest high-fidelity image-based DeepFakes while on the not-so-latest video-based DeepFakes, although both modalities are concurrently accessible.
+Based on the above discussion about the most popular or most widely evaluated DeepFake generation methods or datasets, we have made some interesting observations: (1) the surveyed DeepFake detectors perform more detection experiments on DeepFake images than on DeepFake videos; (2) only a tiny portion of the surveyed detection methods work on both DeepFake image and video detection tasks; (3) for those detectors for both DeepFake image and video detection, most of them focus on the latest high-fidelity image-based DeepFakes while on the less state-of-the-art video-based DeepFakes, although both modalities are concurrently accessible.
 This can be partially attributed to the fact that video-based DeepFake datasets are more scarce, and/or the latest ones are much more challenging to tackle.

-We try to capture this phenomenon using the Sankey diagram in Figure~\ref{fig:Image-Video-Relation}, where only $10$ of the surveyed $108$ DeepFake detection methods have attempted DeepFake detection tasks on both the image and video modalities, and a curve connecting node A on the left column and node B on the right column means that a particular DeepFake detector evaluated on image-based DeepFake generation method A has also evaluated on video-based DeepFake generation method B, as reported in its paper.
+We try to capture this phenomenon through the Sankey diagram in Figure~\ref{fig:Image-Video-Relation}, where only $10$ of the surveyed $117$ DeepFake detection methods have attempted the DeepFake detection on both the image and video modalities.
+A curve connecting a node $A$ on the left column and a node $B$ on the right column means that a particular DeepFake detector evaluated on the image-based DeepFake generation method $A$ has also been evaluated on video-based DeepFake generation method $B$, as reported in its paper.